 Un Encuentro

-Soy Keith, el editor.
 Yemayá is in my life.
-The creative part of a man is his anima, his female aspect.
 I encountered her on the beach in Santurce, Puerto Rico in 2020 on September 7.
-I was doing my morning walk (1 mile door to door) and felt the need to keep walking off the sea wall onto the beach which I don’t usually do.
+I was doing my morning walk (1 mile door to door) and felt the need to keep walking off the sea wall onto the beach which I didn’t usually do.

 When I got to the end of the beach, I found some doves and a pile of fruit with white roses.
 Realizing it was an offering, I remembered it was Yemayá’s day.
 The people throw white roses into the sea on her day.